DiRAC-Training/FM002-Version-control/_episodes/02-using-repository.md

 ~~~
 {: .output}

 Now, if we use `ls` to list the contents of the directory, we should see we have a new directory, called `climate-analysis`, that's a **local repository** containing the code from our **remote repository**.
-This is linked up automatically - making it easy for us to download updates to the remote repository, or to send our changes back up to it.
+This is linked up automatically, making it easy for us to download updates to the remote repository or to send our changes back up to it.

 > ## Creating repositories locally
 >